adobe-rnd/aem-martech/README.md

 And you need to have preconfigured:
 - a datastream in AEP with Adobe Analytics, and Adobe Target or Adobe Journey Optimizer configured
-- an Adobe Experience Platform Tag (Launch) container with the Adobe Analytics & Adobe Client Data Layer extensions at a minimum
+- an Adobe Experience Platform Tag (Launch) container with the Adobe Client Data Layer extensions at a minimum

 We also recommend using a proper consent management system.
 If not, make sure to default the consent to `in` so you don't block out personalization use cases.